MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-usage-scenario-prototyping-and-sharing.md

 ## Scenario diagram

 The following diagram depicts a high-level overview of the most common user actions and Power BI components to support prototyping activities.
-The focus is on using Power BI Desktop during an interactive prototyping session and sharing in the Power BI service when additional feedback is needed from subject matter experts.
+The focus is on using Power BI Desktop during an interactive prototyping session.
+Focus can also be on sharing in the Power BI service when additional feedback is needed from subject matter experts.

 :::image type="content" source="media/powerbi-implementation-planning-usage-scenario-prototyping-and-sharing/usage-scenario-prototyping-and-sharing.png" alt-text="Image shows a diagram of prototyping and sharing, which is about rapid exploration of user requirements.
 Items in the diagram are described in the table below." lightbox="media/powerbi-implementation-planning-usage-scenario-prototyping-and-sharing/usage-scenario-prototyping-and-sharing-expanded.png" border="false":::